 Nadine Galinsky Feldman is an author of contemporary and historical women’s fiction.
 She has also written, edited and published nonfiction works.

-The Factory Girl and the Fey, a historical fantasy to be released in October 2021, tells the story of a Scottish weaver in the late 19th-century Scotland who has to choose between work, love, and her birthright as fairy royalty!
+The Factory Girl and the Fey, a historical fantasy, tells the story of a Scottish weaver in the late 19th-century Scotland who has to choose between work, love, and her birthright as fairy royalty!

 What She Knew explores what happens when Liz Nabor, who has built a successful Wall Street career, is inadvertently caught up in the Bernie Madoff scandal.
 D. Donovan, senior reviewer, Midwest Review of Books, calls it a “gripping, thought-provoking read about business, family, and love.”
 U. S. Review of Books says What She Knew is “a wonderful balance of human-interest tale, romance, and history, all wrapped up in a riveting thriller.”

 The Foreign Language of Friends, Nadine’s debut novel, is about four women who meet in a Spanish class and take an instant dislike to each other!
 The Foreign Language of Friends was named a finalist in the 2012 Next Generation Indie Book Awards, Chick Lit category.
 It was also named a Gold Medal Winner, Women’s Issues, in the 2011 eLit Book Awards.